Update (Jan 2, 2025): Improved language and image from feedback.

 |

-You can then use getattr(cls, f"__doc__{attr_name}__")
+You can then use getattr(cls, f"__doc__{attr_name}__") to access the docstring.

 Works, but that’s it.
 Be careful when renaming.
-To my knowledge, this approach is not very wide-spread.
+To my knowledge, this approach is not very widespread.

 Sphinx has a directive for documenting class attributes.